PACO-CPU/minimal-mistakes/_docs/013-build.md

 #### Again what are the rocket libraries?
 Why do we need them?

+The RocketLib is used to communicate from your program running on the FPGA to the machine attached.
 This will install the RocketLib into the directory riscv-tools when you run it:

 ```bash
 $ cd paco-env/rocket-soc/rocket_soc/lib